comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 1. Words that end in "t"
 1. Words with "t"s, but not ending in "t"

+Several answers below were incorrect and were updated on 9/15/2020.

 <div class="panel-group" id="accordion">
     <div class="panel panel-default">
         <div class="panel-heading">